OpenVidu/openvidu.io-docs/docs/deployment/index.md

 Deploying on AWS with native services and executables
 ------------------
-If you prefer to have your own local .
-In this case, KMS and openvidu-server run in the same machine, the first one as a native service and the second one in a Docker container.
+If you prefer having KMS installed in your EC2 machine and your own version of openvidu-server, follow these few steps.
+In this case, KMS and openvidu-server run in the same machine.

 #### 1. Install KMS (in first command: ***xenial*** for 16.04, ***trusty*** for 14.04)
 ```bash